 Tickets to this even are £14 for adults and half price for children, including refreshments.
 The spooky tour of the mansion will begin at 7.30pm and last until 8.45pm.

 You will find the some cheap hotel deals in York here on Travelsupermarket, so don’t miss out to spend Halloween in York.

 Grave robbers lurking in Edinburgh Dungeon

-The Edinburgh Dungeon is located on 2 Market Street, a short walk from Waverley Station and the city’s main attractions, with numerous buses stopping nearby.
+The Edinburgh Dungeon is located on 2 Market Street, a short walk from Waverley Station and the city’s main Halloween event, with numerous buses stopping nearby.
 If you’re arriving in Edinburgh by car, there’s a promotion code which will get you a reduced parking fee at the Q-Park in Omni Centre!
 I definitely recommend snatching the tickets for your preferred date online, which will work out cheaper than buying tickets at the enterance and save you disappointment.
 An online family ticket is at a bargain price of just £20!
 The tickets for the adult-only late tour cost from £22.